 Squatting Without a Rack

 Sometimes, you are stuck lifting in your basement or garage with just a barbell.
-The big question in this scenario is almost always about squats.
+The big dilemma in this scenario is almost always about squats.

-I’ll compare a few rack-free squat alternatives here, along with some notes after doing this myself for nearly a year.
+I’ll compare a few rack-free squat alternatives here, along with some notes after actually doing this myself for an entire year.

 Zercher Squat